 Wherever you have your appointments, you should be given the details of someone to contact at any time if you have any concerns, such as new symptoms or side effects.

 If your PSA rises, you will be given an appointment at the hospital to talk about what this might mean.
-You can also ask to see your doctor or nurse at any time if you’re worried or have side effects from your treatment, such as urinary problems or sexual problems.

-If you have your appointments at your GP surgery, you will see your GP or a nurse.
+If you have your appointments at your GP surgery, you will see your GP or a practice nurse.
 If there is any sign of your cancer coming back, they will refer you back to the hospital.

 After your treatment there will usually be one person who is your main contact for your follow-up care.
-This might be your specialist nurse, hospital doctor, GP, radiographer, or another health professional.
+This might be your specialist nurse, hospital doctor, GP, radiographer or another health professional.
 They are often called your key worker.